 It should be noted that, during the probate administration process, Florida law has built in a great deal of flexibility to allow the personal representative to quickly take charge and make decisions.
-Generally, as soon as the personal representative is appointed by the court (this typically takes about two weeks but can be accomplished in one or two days, if necessary), the personal representative can begin to close the decedent's accounts and consolidate them into one or more estate accounts.
+Generally, as soon as the personal representative is appointed by the court (this typically takes about two weeks), the personal representative can begin to close the decedent's accounts and consolidate them into one or more estate accounts.
 The personal representative can begin to sell assets in order to provide liquidity to pay necessary bills or to make partial distributions to the estate beneficiaries if it is prudent to do so.
 The decedent's assets and accounts are not "frozen" during the entire probate administration process, but are only inaccessible during that period of time after the decedent's date of death and before the personal representative is appointed by the court.
 Therefore, the personal representative has a great deal of flexibility to move the probate administration along and to conclude the process as expeditiously as possible.